augustmuir/package-autorelease/README.md

 - Automatic versioning and releases with a single command thanks to `standard-version`.
 - Seamless authentication via Github, with no need for an npm account/server.
 - Commitizen-friendly commits and automatically generated changelogs.
+- Automatically create a changelog with relevant commits for each release.

 ## 🛠️ Setup